 When to Avoid Canned Items

-Whilst canned goods are as good as most fresh food, there’s some instances where you should avoid them.
+Whilst canned goods are as good as most fresh food, there are some instances where you should avoid them.

 The can is dented – if there is a dent in the can, it’s best not to buy it.
 This is because when the outside becomes dented, there’s a chance it creates a microscopic hole which will allow air to enter the can.
 When this happens, the contents will start to decay and the shelf-life greatly reduced.